News & Events

 1931–2024

 In lieu of flowers, please consider donating to Frasier Meadows Retirement Community.
-There will be a Celebration of Life on Friday, April 12 at 2:30 p.m. in the Eldorado Room at Frasier.
-All are welcome.
+There was a Celebration of Life on Friday, April 12 at 2:30 p.m. in the Eldorado Room at Frasier.
 Read more about Chuck Howe at Colorado Arts and Sciences Magazine

 We are deeply saddened to inform you that our former colleague, Larry Singell, passed away on April 22.
 Larry joined the Economics department in 1970 and published widely in labor economics and applied microeconomics.
 He was a larger-than-life figure in our department for many years before moving to administrative posts at CU.
 He was department chair for many years, helping to reorganize our processes and hiring numerous colleagues.
 He was later named Dean of the Business School.
 Larry reformed the Business School and was instrumental in setting a foundation for its growth.
 He also served several years as a special assistant to Provost Bruce Ekstrand and as a faculty ombudsman.